hvetko/sentry-tower/thedoc.md

 ## Install

-Instal the latest stable version from [Google Chrome Web Store](https://www.google.com/).
+Install the latest stable version from [Google Chrome Web Store](https://www.google.com/).

 ## Setup

-Once Sentry Tower is installed in browser the settings page opens.
+Once Sentry Tower is installed, the settings page opens.
 In case that it needs to be opened again, click on the Sentry Tower icon in the Chrome icon bar and choose "Settings" from the bottom of popup.

 Initially, you'll need to set up *Sentry API Token* , *Sentry URL*, *Check Interval*, *Organizations* and *Projects*.